unoplatform/Uno.Themes/doc/material-dsp.md

    ![Export Button](assets/material-theme-builder-export1.png) ![DSP Selection](assets/material-theme-builder-export2.png)
 3. Save the zip file to your computer.
 4. Replace the file `ColorPaletteOverride.zip` in the `Styles` folder of your application project with the one you just downloaded.
 5. Build your application.
-The `ColorPaletterOverride.xaml` file will be automatically updated with the colors present in the DSP zip file.
+The `ColorPaletteOverride.xaml` file will be automatically updated with the colors present in the DSP zip file.

 ## More flexibility